 - At some point after the exam (give yourself time!) try to evaluate how effective your revision and examination strategies were.
 Learn from your exam performance.

-Click here for further resources on how to deal with stress.
+Click here for more resources on managing anxiety.